Effective Retail Distribution Strategies for 2025 and Beyond

 Last-mile delivery to physical or digital endpoints

-3 Types of retail distribution strategies
+3 types of retail distribution strategies explained

 Choosing a distribution strategy involves deciding how broadly and through which retail channels your product will be made available.
 The three main strategies are: